Servideska/HPC/doc.zih.tu-dresden.de/docs/software/python_virtual_environments.md

 **Prerequisite:** Before working with conda, your shell needs to be configured initially.
 Therefore login to the ZIH system, load the Anaconda module and run `source $EBROOTANACONDA3/etc/profile.d/conda.sh`.
-Note that changes take effect after closing and re-opening your shell.
+Note that you must run the previous command each time you want to activate your virtual environment and they are not automatically loaded after re-opening your shell.

 !!! warning
     We recommend to **not** use the `conda init` command, since it may cause unexpected behaviour